cleveland-metroparks/nr_activity_report/README.md

   - [x] render as word?
 - [x] get filtered data reactive working
 - [] Grants report
-  - This task is waiting for re-import of Fulcrum data, since grant fields are currently blank
   - [x] Grant_id summary field
+  - [] Need to add grant id drop-down to Fulcrum and possibly rework this part of report
-- [] Get polygons working
+- [x] Get polygons working
-  - [] Include them here in map
+  - [x] Include them here in map
 - [x] Do we want a table download?
   - Yes for some of tabs
 - [] Move some calculations and combined fields into view in database